ReallyJustAnotherBear/ffretv-br-thingos-29fixes/README.md

 Whats is ffretv-myththangos?
 Whats the references to the name?

-Q. Firstly you might be wondering why is this still on 29Fixes?

-A. Well I do this by myself and it takes me time to move to a new release even If I wasnt very conservative about it already.
-It takes me a considerable amount to make further changes without breaking something.
-Yes I am admitting this is a very fragile setup, i dont that statement will surprise others that have used mythtv and buildroot before.
-When packages change, things break.
-My customizations even made it harder to upgrade to later releases as well since automatic merges may not happen.

 FFRETV is  a project of mine based of mythtv, thangos is a further customized project based off THingOS.

 Furthermore, mythtv is based of qt/ffmpeg/mysql, and ThingOS is based off Buildroot.
 I have to say, using Thingos sure helped me not re-invent the wheel.
 After creating this project a while back I made a small  donation to upstream dev for thingos to show my support for his continued efforts.

 It's the great fun world of software develoment that even a non-pro like myself gets to play with.

+Q. You might be wondering why is this still on 29Fixes?

+A. Well I do this by myself and it takes me time to move to a new release even If I wasnt very conservative about it already.
+It takes me a considerable amount of effort to make further changes without breaking something.
+Yes I am admitting this is a very fragile setup, i dont think this that statement will surprise others that have used mythtv and buildroot before either.
+When packages change, things break in complex systems.
+My customizations even made it harder to upgrade to later releases as well since automatic merges may not happen.

 Q.Why so many branches?